AwardOfSky/Fast-Radix-Sort/README.md

   <li>The algorithms is the same even if the original array contains integers
       of different signs.
 The only thing we have to do at the end is starting from the negative numbers instead (in case of different signs).
-This task has a relatively small overhead as it is done with the hell of memcpy and memmove.
-This only applies if we're not sorting all the bytes (see last point)!</li>
+This task has a relatively small overhead as it is done with the help of memcpy and memmove.<p>This only applies if we're not sorting all the bytes (see last point)!</li>
 <br>
   <li>Neglecting the shift operation when sorting the first byte (equals >> 0).</li>
 <br>